Highsun/XiaoMai/README.md

 > **Built with**: JavaScript (Vue.js) & Python (Flask)
 > **Version control**: Git + GitHub for real-world collaboration

+## Changelog

+Our website is about to be launched, look forward to it!

 ## License

 This project is licensed under the terms of the [MIT License](LICENSE).